Caracas-La Guaira highway

 The Caracas–La Guaira highway is a highway that connects Caracas, the capital of Venezuela, to its principal port city of La Guaira, capital of the Vargas state.
 It was designed as an alternative to the old highway linking Caracas with La Guaira, the Carretera Vieja, a circuitous route with dangerous curves and steep drops.
 The end-to-end journey on the old highway had taken one hour while the new highway allowed the same trip to be made in 20 minutes.

 It is the primary route between Caracas and the coast, and it links Caracas with its main international airport, Simón Bolívar International Airport.
 It was designed and built during the government of Colonel Marcos Pérez Jiménez and the military junta government that preceded it.
-Construction began in January 1950, and lasted until late 1953, with a huge cost of 3,500,000 dollars per km at the time, and 60,000,000 dollars on the present.
+Construction began in January 1950, and lasted until late 1953, with a cost of 3,500,000 dollars per km at the time, and 60,000,000 dollars on the present.

-At the time of its inauguration, the project was considered an engineering masterpiece, and one of the most visible examples of Venezuelan politics to reverse its oil wealth to the land.
+At the time of its inauguration, the project was considered an engineering masterpiece.
+It has needed some repairs over the years.
+However, like the later Guri Dam, it remains one of the most iconic examples of Venezuela investing its oil wealth in capital programs (sembrar el petróleo, as the concept is known in Spanish).